MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 ## Running the enrichment for the first time

 When the enrichment is started for the first time, after the Office 365 tenant administrator has given consent, the data download from Office 365 begins.
-This process takes some time, so the first enrichment run will be scheduled to happen with a delay of 6 hours.
+This process takes some time.
+The first enrichment run will be scheduled to happen with a delay of six hours.
 You can see the number of days that the data covers on the account engagement overview page after the enrichment finishes.
-In case you have a large volume of email and meeting data you may want to run the enrichment again after a few days to make sure data is complete for the entire time window, which is one year.
+With a large data volume, run the enrichment again after a few days. it ensures the data is complete for the entire time window, which is one year.

 To start the process, select **Run** on the Account engagement configuration page.
 Additionally, you can let the system run the enrichment automatically as part of a [scheduled refresh](system.md#schedule-tab).
-The default setting is that the enrichment is run once per week.
+By default, the enrichment runs once per week.

 Depending on the size of your Office data, it may take several hours for an enrichment run to complete.